mapbox/mapbox-gl-js/docs/README.md

 ## Writing Examples

-Examples are written as Jekyll posts in `docs/_posts/examples`.
-The Jekyll front matter should include the following items:
+Examples are written as [Batfish](https://github.com/mapbox/batfish) pages in `docs/pages/example`.
+Each example requires two files: an `.html` file containing the source code for the example, and a `.js` file containing example boilerplate and front matter.
+The front matter should include the following items:

-* `layout`: `example`
-* `category`: `example`
 * `title`: A short title for the example in **sentence case** as a **verb phrase**
 * `description`: A one sentence description of the example
+* `tags`: An array of tags for the example, which determine the sections it is listed in in the sidebar navigation
+* `pathname`: The relative path of the example, including leading `/mapbox-gl-js/example/` path

-In the post body, write the HTML and JavaScript constituting the example.
+In the `.html` file, write the HTML and JavaScript constituting the example.

 * Use **4 space indentation**.
 Exception: do not add an initial level of indentation to code within `<script>` tags (it should start flush left).
 * Do **not** include an access token in the example code.
 The access token will be inserted automatically by the template, using the current logged in user's default public token, or a placeholder `<insert token here>` string if the user is not logged in.